0xsequence/trails-contracts/README.md

 [Sweep](src/modules/Sweep.sol) allows the entire balance (ERC20, address(this).balance) to be sent to another address.

+### FixedImageSapient

+[FixedImageSapient.sol](src/modules/FixedImageSapient.sol) implements [`ISapientCompact`](https://github.com/0xsequence/wallet-contracts-v3/blob/master/src/modules/interfaces/ISapient.sol): `recoverSapientSignatureCompact` always returns the owner-configured `imageHash` and ignores payload and signature bytes; only the owner may change it via `setImageHash`.
+THis is intended to be used in conjunction with other signers, as a failsafe kill switch.
+It is not included in [TrailsUtils.sol](src/TrailsUtils.sol), so deploy it as its own contract when a fixed sapient image is required.

 ## Glossary

 | Term           | Definition                                                     |